enclustra/meta-enclustra-mpfs/README.md

 ### Accelerate Build

 To reuse the downloaded files and built packages for further builds, the **DL_DIR** and **SSTATE_DIR** variable can be set to a local directory.
-If this project is built for the first time, these directories must be created manually.
+If this project is built for the first time, these directories must be created manually before the build is started.
 If the variables are not set, the default directories in the build directory are used.

 As example: